 - It can have a positive impact on students’ emotional and social behaviour.

 - ‘Reading is to the mind what exercise is to the body’ Joseph Addison.

 Accelerated Reader is a really effective software tool used to monitor reading.
 It enables students of all abilities to improve their reading and comprehension skills by guiding them to books at an appropriate level for them.

 Students take a STAR test to establish their STAR reading level.
 Students then read books within this level – AR fiction books are organised by reading level in the Accelerated Reader corner of the LRC.
 Students take a quiz on the website after reading each book to assess how well they understood it.
 AR gives both children and teachers feedback based on the quiz results which the teacher then uses to help the child set targets and ongoing reading practice.
-Their STAR level is tested every other term to see how well they have progressed.
+Their STAR level is tested every term to see how well they have progressed.

 The more a child reads, the more quizzes they pass leading to a sense of success and achievement.

 How much will my child read during the school day?

 Renaissance Learning’s research has revealed that children who read for more than 20 minutes a day with a 90% comprehension rate on AR quizzes see the greatest gains.
-Our Year 7 and 8s will therefore have one tutor session a week dedicated to reading, every English lesson will start with 15 minutes of reading, and students will DEAR (Drop Everything And Read) for 15 minutes at the start of period 5 each day.
+Our students will therefore have one tutor session a week dedicated to reading, every English lesson will start with 15 minutes of reading, and students will DEAR (Drop Everything And Read) for 15 minutes at the start of period 5 each day.
 The students will also continue to have their hour-long reading lesson once a fortnight in the LRC.